MicrosoftDocs/ai-builder/ai-builder-docs/use-a-custom-prompt-in-mcs.md

 ## Create a prompt action

 Prompt actions are one of the ways to extend Microsoft Copilots.
 They do this by creating business specific natural language actions.
-The actions are interpretted by the GPT model to perform the necessary action as instructed.
+The actions are interpreted by the GPT model to perform the necessary action as instructed.
 These actions are wrapped within a AI plugin definition, which copilots can invoke at runtime when a matching intent or utterance is encountered.

 1. Sign in to [Copilot Studio](https://copilotstudio.microsoft.com/).
 1. From the left navigation menu, select **Create**.